/specs API · stack · security · numbers

 Multi-user / teams Single-admin by design.
 If you need several co-maintainers, this is the wrong tool.

 E-mail flow / "forgot password" Password reset runs through the host shell (docker compose exec download python -m app.cli reset-password <user>).
 No SMTP setup, no phishing surface.
+A lost 2FA device is covered by 10 single-use recovery codes, with the CLI as the final fallback.

 Frontend build step (React / Vue / …) Server-rendered Jinja2.
 No webpack, no node_modules, no build pipeline.
-The container stays small (~617 MB including the PHP+SVN toolchain).
+The container stays small (~620 MB including the PHP+SVN toolchain).

 IP logging / user tracking The downloads table stores only a timestamp and a release foreign key.
 No IP hash.
 No user-agent.
 GDPR-strict by construction.